SanKrishnan/Lectures-to-Notes-Generator/README.md

 # 🎧 LetUNote AI

-**An AI-powered lecture assistant that converts audio into study-ready notes and summaries**
+An AI-powered lecture assistant that converts audio into study-ready notes, summaries & questions

-LetUNote AI is a web-based application that helps students and educators transform lecture recordings into accurate transcripts, concise summaries, and downloadable PDFs using modern Speech-to-Text and Natural Language Processing models.
+LetUNote AI is a web-based application that helps students and educators transform lecture recordings into clean transcripts, structured summaries, and exam-style questions — all exportable as a PDF.
+Powered by modern Speech-to-Text and NLP models, it makes studying easier and faster.

 ---